 - This scholarship will not appear on the recipient’s academic transcript.

-- The scholarship is paid as a tuition fee rebate.
+- The scholarship is paid as a credit towards tuition fee.

 - Payment of the scholarship for recipients who commence their full-time study at the University of Otago in Semester Two and intend to enrol in full-time study at the University of Otago in Semester One in the following year, will normally receive half the scholarship amount when they commence their study and the remaining amount when they recommence in Semester One the following year.